- Home

 Orientation

-All new poll workers are required to attend an orientation.
-Orientation
+All new election workers are required to attend an orientation.

-is approximately one hour long and is designed to familiarize a prospective poll worker
+Orientation is approximately two hours long and is designed to familiarize a prospective

-with elections in Martin County.
-Some of the topics discussed are duties on Election
+election worker with elections in Martin County.
+Some of the topics discussed are

-Day, hours to be worked, election training sessions, physical requirements and rates
+duties on Election Day, hours to be worked, election training sessions, physical requirements

-of pay.
-This meeting is beneficial to new poll workers because it may help them decide
+and rates of pay.
+This meeting is beneficial to new election workers because it may

 Election